Zentraxius/Week1Project/readme.md

 Known Bugs
-*Borders between columns overlap slightly or are displaced *Borders of columns line up with edge of screen
+*Borders between columns overlap slightly or are displaced *Borders of columns line up with edge of screen *Columns within Rows do not align to equal height when screen size changes

 For support please contact clanalia55@gmail.com